xebialabs/overthere/README.md

 2. Service account needs to have the following IAM roles on the project:
    - `iam.serviceAccountUser` on the instance or project level
    - `compute.instanceAdmin.v1` on the instance or project level
-3. Target instance with a role (`roles/compute.osAdminLogin` or `roles/compute.osLogin`) on project or instance level [step 4](https://cloud.google.com/compute/docs/instances/managing-instance-access#grant-iam-roles)
+3. Target instance with a role (`roles/compute.osAdminLogin` or `roles/compute.osLogin`) on project or instance level

 For using Metadata following options are required:
 <table>
 <tr>
 	<th align="left" valign="top"><a name="gcp_zoneName"></a>zoneName</th>
 	<td>
-		Name of deployment area <a href="https://cloud.google.com/compute/docs/regions-zones">Regions and zones</a>.
+		Name of deployment area.
+See <a href="https://cloud.google.com/compute/docs/regions-zones">Regions and zones</a> for details.
     </td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="gcp_instanceId"></a>instanceId</th>
 	<td>
-		Instance id that needs management of the keys.
-If managing of the keys is done on project level, this options needs to be omitted.
+		Instance id of a instance that needs management of the keys.
+If managing of the keys is done on a project level, this option needs to be omitted.
 	</td>
 </tr>
 <tr>